- The European Space Agency (ESA) is launching the EnVision spacecraft in 2031 or later to study Venus and its past.

 How are NASA and ESA collaborating to study Venus?

 In addition to one of EnVision’s radars, NASA is also providing Earth communications support for the mission with its Deep Space Network.
-In June 2021, NASA selected two Venus missions — atmospheric probe DAVINCI+ and orbiter VERITAS — for launch between 2028 and 2030, which will complement EnVision.
+In June 2021, NASA selected two Venus missions — atmospheric probe DAVINCI and orbiter VERITAS — for launch near the end of the 2020s, which will complement EnVision.

 Meanwhile, India’s space agency is finalizing the configuration of its first Venus orbiter mission, Shukrayaan, with a comprehensive instrument suite similar to EnVision’s.
 It will launch sometime before the end of the decade on a four-year mission to study Venus’ surface, interior, and atmosphere.